cha87de/clouds-exercises/ex-1/lesson-omistack.md

 Before we can work with OpenStack, we need to check the firewall rules to allow remote access.
 These firewall rules are organised within "security groups".
-In the OpenStack dashboard, go to "Access & Security".
+In the OpenStack dashboard, go to "Network" and "Security Groups".
 You should see only the "default" security group.
 Click on "manage rules".
 The rules should be similar to the following ones:

 ![rules for security group default](imgs/secgroup-default.png)